jyeo/cs122_financialdata_project/README.md

 ## Data Collection and Storage Plan (written by Aaron Nguyen)

-For data collection, we will use the Spotify Web API to retrieve artist details, popularity metrics, discography, and top track information.
+For data collection, we will use the Spotify Web API to retrieve data details artist details, popularity metrics, discography, and top track information.
-Data will be retrieved in real time through authorized requests and temporarily stored as JSON or CSV for processing.
+Data will be retrieved in real time or through a cache through authorised requests and temporarily stored as JSON or CSV for processing.
 If needed, directories will be organized by Spotify ID.

 ## Data Analysis and Visualization Plan (written by Jasper Yeo)